 Fevers are cause for concern, but are rarely dangerous.
 Actually, fevers (high and low) are one of the many ways in which your child’s immune system responds to infection.
 In fact, low fevers are actually helpful—not harmful.
 That is little comfort, however, when your child is burning up, cranky, refuses to eat or drink, and can’t sleep.

 You should feel comfortable calling your child’s doctor anytime you have a question or a concern about your child’s health, especially in the case of a worrisome fever.
-Oftentimes fever-reducing medication is recommended.
+Oftentimes fever-reducing medication (ibuprofen or acetaminophen) is recommended.
+Do not give aspirin to children, as it has been linked to Reyes syndrome.
 For children under the age of 2, the dosage is based on their weight (not their age), so you’ll need to have a conversation with the doctor before administering any medication including those available over-the-counter.
 In general, you’ll want to call the doctor if these conditions are present:

 - Your baby is 0 to 2 months old AND has a rectal temperature of 100.4°F (38°C) or higher.